-The District reports the following major governmental funds:
+The District reports the following Major Governmental Funds:

-The general fund is the District's primary operating fund.
+The General Fund is the District's primary operating fund.
 It accounts for all financial resources of the District, except those required to be accounted for in another fund.

-The capital projects funds account for the receipt of debt proceeds and the acquisition of fixed assets or construction of major capital projects.
+The Capital Projects Funds account for the receipt of debt proceeds or proceeds from the sale of assets, and the acquisition of fixed assets or construction of major capital projects.

-The 2019 capital projects funds include capital project activities funded with bonds issued after May 1, 1994.
+The General capital projects fund includes assets assigned for future capital purchases.
+The 2019 and 2021 capital projects funds include capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the school district has complied with the applicable provisions of §1351a of the Revised School Code.